Skip navigation

 A.C.L.U. v.
 U.S. Dept. of Justice, No. Civ.A.02-2077 ESH (D.D.C.)
 (265 F.Supp.2d 20) (May 19, 2003) (Judge Ellen Segal Huvelle)

 Few laws in recent times have been as controversial as the USA PATRIOT Act (“Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act”) (herein Patriot I), which Congress hastily enacted into law after the 9/11 terrorist attacks.
-Civil rights groups across the nation have …
+Civil rights groups across the nation …

 U.S. v.
 Tyson, No. 02-X-73808-DT (E.D.Mich.)
 (265 F.Supp.2d 788) (April 9, 2003) (Judge Patrick J. Duggan)